QPC-github/igblast/_posts/2017-08-29-germline_databases.md

 You can get it from ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/LATEST

 #### Make blast database for germline V, D, and J gene sequences.

+igblast allows you to search any germline databases of your choice (using -germline_db_V, -germline_db_J and -germline_db_D options).

 The NCBI mouse germline gene databases (i.e., mouse_gl_V, etc.) are supplied with igblastn program (see [https://www.ncbi.nlm.nih.gov/igblast/](https://www.ncbi.nlm.nih.gov/igblast/) about database details).

 To search IMGT germline sequences, you need to download them from IMGT web site ([http://www.imgt.org/IMGT_vquest/share/textes/](http://www.imgt.org/IMGT_vquest/share/textes/) ).
 You need to download all V, D and J sequences for whatever organisms you are interested in.
-Combine all V and all J sequences, respectively, into a separate file (i.e., one file for all V sequences and one file all for J sequences).
+Combine all V, all D and all J sequences, respectively, into separate files (i.e., one file for all V sequences, one for all D sequences and one file all for J sequences).
 After you have downloaded the sequences, invoke our utility tool edit_imgt_file.pl (download from the release/ directory) to process the sequences (to change the long IMGT definition lines to germline gene names only).
 For example: